 Started at TNT in 1994 within operations of TNT IPEC Europe organisation.
 From 1999 till 2005 worked as commercial manager within TNT Express Benelux organisation.
 From 2006 till 2009 worked in the function of Global commercial manager for strategic accounts.
 From 2010 - 2012 Business Solutions manager for Multimodal solutions (Air, Sea and Rail) within TNT Express Worldwide Head office.
 Responsible for TNT Air bridge solution Chongqing China to Europe and Sea Freight Pireaus LTL direct ship solution into Europe both for the customer Hewlett Packard.
 From 2013 - 2015 Industry Value Proposition director - Multimodal Manager at TNT Express head office as part of the Marketing and Sales department.
 Responsible for Rail solutions and Sales.
 Responsible for complete LCL / FCL Rail solution of Acer - Chongqing into Europe including connection with LTL/FTL direct ship deliveries around Europe..
 Per 2016 Managing Director of Rail Bridge Cargo, the leading independent intercontinental Rail service provider and consultancy company.

-Matthew Tillman is the CEO and Co-Founder of Haven, Inc .
-Prior to launching Haven, he held Technology and Product leadership roles at several finance and advertising companies specializing in artificial intelligence.
+Matthew Tillman is the chief executive officer and co-founder of Haven.
+Prior to launching Haven, he held technology and product leadership roles at several finance and advertising companies specializing in artificial intelligence.
 Haven was founded in 2014 to enable large shippers to automate logistics, collaborate with partners, and gain value insights into their supply chain.
-Haven supports customers in every trade lane out of their offices in Singapore, Switzerland and San Francisco.
+Haven supports customers in every trade lane out of their offices in Singapore, Switzerland, and San Francisco.

 Peter Tirschwell is senior director of content at Maritime & Trade, IHS Markit, publisher of The Journal of Commerce, JOC.com, IHS Fairplay, Dredging & Port Construction, Safety at Sea, PIERS maritime trade data, and JOC events such as TPM.
 In his expanded role within IHS Markit, he is responsible for all editorial content appearing in IHS Maritime & Trade media and events.
 A career transportation journalist, Tirschwell has been a reporter, West Coast bureau chief, editor-in-chief, and publisher of The Journal of Commerce in his 20-plus-year career with the company, which began in 1992.
 He is the founder and chairman of the annual TPM Conference in Long Beach, California, one of the world's largest shipping events, and led the development of the JOC Port Productivity project, the first global database of port performance.
 He writes a regular column in The Journal of Commerce.